-The completed application can be found at samples/boot/helloworld For your convenience, you can download a minimal Spring Boot + Spring Security application by clicking here.
+The completed application can be found in our samples repository.
+For your convenience, you can download a minimal Spring Boot + Spring Security application by clicking here.

 8.1.
 Updating Dependencies

 The only step you need to do is update the dependencies by using Maven or Gradle.